devbret/detailed-audio-analysis/README.md

 4. Navigate to the repo's directory by running; `cd detailed-audio-analysis`.
 5. Install the needed dependencies for running the script by running; `pip install -r requirements.txt`.
 6. Add the audio files you wish to analyze to the local audio folder.
-7. Run the script with the command `python app.py`.
+7. Run the script with the command `python3 app.py`.
 8. To view the audio analyses with the index.html file, you will need to run a local web server.
-To do this run `python -m http.server`.
+To do this run `python3 -m http.server`.

-## Please Also Note
+## Also Note

-The JSON file that the Python script outputs will be very, very large.
-In my experience, putting one Drum And Bass track through this program, produces over 100 MB of data.
-The JSON file that produced the image attached to this repo was 345.3 MB, consisting of analyses from only three DNB tracks.
+The JSON file that this Python script outputs will be very, very large.
+And will take a prolonged period of time to generate.
+As an example, putting one Drum And Bass track through this program, produces almost 500 MB of data, and took eight minutes to create.

+Also, your browser may have a difficult time loading and displaying excessively sized JSON files.